 Looking for a professional editor at low prices?

 I have spent a long time as a freelance editor, and also as a remote editor with three publishing houses, one of which I still work with quite happily.
-I am also an editing and writing intern with a popular online love and relationship magazine, so it’s safe to assume I love editing.
+I also editi and write for a popular online love and relationship magazine, so it’s safe to assume I love editing.

 One of my biggest pet peeves as a child was reading a book that contained errors.
 Even then, I knew enough to be annoyed with the confusion between its and it’s, you’re and your, and even there, they’re, and their.